ecdev456/Nonogram-SE/README.md

 Using reminder application as a library for our new project (library reserves checkout system).<br />

+Adding a library requires a lot of steps, but there is this great video on youtube that shows you the steps to take. <br /> https://www.youtube.com/watch?v=9JTooLxhmC0 <br />

+Start buy installing the project and then adding the .dll file to the build folder of the project.
+From there make sure you add the path in the .pro file.
+LIBS += "path"

 //=====================================================================<br />
 Software Engineer Project 3 <br />